EUCO XT 20015/19 EN

 Withdrawal Agreement.
 Such an extension should last only as long as necessary and, in any

-event, no longer than 31 October 2019.
+event, no longer than 31 October 2019 (postponed to 31 January 2020).
 If the Withdrawal Agreement is ratified by both

 parties before this date, the withdrawal will take place on the first day of the following month.